Back to the Future (franchise)

-Back to the Future is an American science fiction franchise created by Robert Zemeckis and Bob Gale.
-The franchise follows the adventures of a high school student, Marty McFly, and an eccentric scientist, Dr. Emmett "Doc" Brown, as they use a DeLorean time machine to time travel to different periods in the history of the fictional town of Hill Valley, California.
+Back to the Future is an American science fiction media franchise created by Robert Zemeckis and Bob Gale.
+The franchise follows high school student Marty McFly and eccentric scientist Dr. Emmett "Doc" Brown as they use a DeLorean time machine to time travel through different periods in the history of the fictional town of Hill Valley, California.

-The first Back to the Future film was the highest-grossing film of 1985 and became an international phenomenon, leading to the second and third films, which were back-to-back film productions, released in 1989 and 1990, respectively.
-Though the sequels did not perform as well at the box office as the first film, the trilogy remains immensely popular and has yielded such spin-offs as an animated television series, a motion-simulation ride at the Universal Destinations & Experiences in Universal City, California; Orlando, Florida; and Osaka, Japan (all later closed), a series of video games, and a stage musical.
-The film's visual effects were done by Industrial Light & Magic.
+The first Back to the Future film was the highest-grossing film of 1985 and became an international phenomenon, leading to the second and third films, which were produced back-to-back and released in 1989 and 1990, respectively.
+Although the sequels did not perform as well at the box office as the first film, the trilogy remains popular and has produced spin-offs, including an animated television series, a motion-simulation ride at Universal Destinations & Experiences locations in Universal City, California, Orlando, Florida, and Osaka, Japan (all later closed), a series of video games, and a stage musical.
+The film's visual effects were created by Industrial Light & Magic.
 The first film won an Academy Award for Sound Editing.

 Films

 Back to the Future (1985)

-Seventeen-year-old Marty McFly is accidentally sent back in time from October 26, 1985, to November 5, 1955, in a time machine built from a DeLorean by eccentric scientist Emmett "Doc" Brown, when Doc is apparently killed by Libyan terrorists from whom he stole the plutonium that powers the flux capacitor.
-Soon after his arrival in 1955, Marty's mother, Lorraine, falls in love with him, rather than with his father George McFly, threatening to cause a paradox that would prevent Marty's existence.
+Seventeen-year-old Marty McFly is accidentally sent back in time from October 26, 1985, to November 5, 1955, in a time machine built from a DeLorean by the eccentric scientist Emmett "Doc" Brown, when Doc is apparently killed by Libyan terrorists from whom he stole the plutonium that powers the flux capacitor.
+Soon after his arrival in 1955, Marty's mother, Lorraine, falls in love with him rather than with his father George McFly, threatening to cause a paradox that would prevent Marty's existence.
 Without plutonium to power the time machine, Marty must find the 1955 Doc Brown to help him reunite his parents and return to 1985.

 The efforts of Biff Tannen, George's bully, further complicate the situation until Marty successfully causes his parents to fall in love and simultaneously convinces George to finally stand up to Biff.
-Returning to the future via a lightning strike that powers the machine, Marty discovers a vastly improved situation for the McFly family, as a much more confident George has become an accomplished science fiction author, Marty's two older siblings have better lives, he owns the car of his dreams, and an apparently-softened Biff is now an auto detailer, rather than George's supervisor.
+Returning to the future via a lightning strike that powers the machine, Marty discovers a vastly improved situation for the McFly family, as a much more confident George has become an accomplished science fiction author, Marty's two older siblings have better lives, he owns his dream car, and an apparently softened Biff is now an auto detailer, rather than George's supervisor.
 Despite 1955 Doc's insistence on not knowing details of the future, he reads a note Marty leaves in his pocket in 1955, preventing him from being killed by the terrorists.
 In the film's final moments, Doc appears in an upgraded version of the DeLorean and tells Marty and his girlfriend Jennifer Parker that they must travel to the future to fix a problem with Marty and Jennifer's kids.